ZJU-ACES-ISE/chatunitest-maven-plugin/README.md

 **Note:** When running generated tests, ChatUnitest will backup your test folder and restore it when finished.
 You can use the following command to restore the test folder manually: `mvn chatunitest:restore`

+## Requirements

+This Maven plugin can be executed in various operating systems with different Java Development Kits (JDK) and Maven versions.
+The following environments have been tested and proven to work:

+- Environment 1: Windows 11 / Oracle JDK 11 / Maven 3.9
+- Environment 2: Windows 10 / Oracle JDK 11 / Maven 3.6
+- Environment 3: Ubuntu 22.04 / OpenJDK 11 / Maven 3.6
+- Environment 4: Darwin Kernel 22.1.0 / Oracle JDK 11 / Maven 3.8

+Please note that these environments are tested and known to work.
+You can also try running the plugin in similar environments.
+If you encounter any issues in other environments, please refer to the documentation or seek appropriate support.

 ## :construction: TODO